Sony Xperia XZ at a glance

 |Website:||Sony Xperia XZ|

-While Sony’s Xperia XZ is late to the 2016 party it gets a lot of things right.
-The phone isn’t as pretty as the Samsung Galaxy S7 or the Apple iPhone 7, but it gets all the basics right.
-And anyway, the Xperia XZ has enough of its own charms to keep Sony fans from switching brands.
+While Sony’s Xperia XZ is late to the 2016 smartphone party it gets a lot of things right.
+The phone isn’t as pretty as the Samsung Galaxy S7 or the Apple iPhone 7 but the Xperia XZ has enough of its own charms to keep Sony fans from switching brands.

 Sony has always emphasised the cameras on its phones.
 The company made great digital cameras long before Steve Jobs stood on a stage with the first iPhone.
 That tradition is alive in the Xperia XZ.
 It packs a superb 23-megapixel rear camera.
 The camera draws on Sony’s experience and pulls technology from other parts of the business.